juliansommer/prompts/README.md

   - upvotes field in mongo
   - everytime a user upvotes a post
     - make api request to a new route at prompt/[id]/like that then just adds 1 to the count
-    - prompt/[id]/dislike removes one from count
+    - prompt/[id]/unlike removes one from count
     - would need to include the userid as well in the request to ensure no duplicate ids / can like a post u have already liked, and can display upvotes on the frontend

-- add loading skeletons - specifically for loading the prompts, would i modify the PromptCard component or the pages

-- add option to switch between light and dark mode